-Game of Thrones Season 8 has me begging for the sweet release of death
+Game of Thrones season 8 has me begging for the sweet release of death

 I'm the dead-eyed parent of that kid, standing in line at Target on Christmas Eve while other people's children scream at my feet.
 Staring down the barrel of another season of "event television" and knowing that if I just grit my teeth and close my eyes, it will be over.
 Night will come soon and I'll be able to sit alone in the kitchen with a glass of box wine, massaging my temples before the next fresh hell emerges.

-It's all teasers for the next instalment.
+It's all teasers for the next installment.
 Trailers for the sequel, spinoffs of the prequel, constant cliffhangers and never-ending next acts.
 A narrative that is forever robbing us of the final, gratifying ending.

 While this episodic culture feels like it's reached its giddy apotheosis this year, it's not a new phenomenon.